 A commit was reverted at work.
-The commit was present in the repository history, but there was no trace of it in the Github file history log.
+The commit was present in the repository history, but there was no trace of it in the GitHub file history log.

 A file history log (for a.txt

-as an example here) looked like that:
+, as an example) looked like this:

 $ git log --oneline -- a.txt